tastembekov/imunify360-doc-test/docs/dashboard/README.md

 * <span class="notranslate">_View reports only_</span> – a user can view scanning reports but can't cleanup found malware
 * <span class="notranslate">_Not available_</span> – the <span class="notranslate">Malware Scanner</span> is not available for a user, and its tab is hidden on the Imunify360 main menu
 :::tip Note
 The last option is available in the WHM/cPanel Package Manager only and is not available via Imunify360 UI or CLI.
-We are planning to improve that in Imunify360 4.1.
 :::
 :::warning Note
-When the **Malware Scanner is not available** for end-user, it doesn't exclude user folders from scanning, so his files will be scanned and the results will be listed in a hoster UI as usual.
+When the **Malware Scanner is not available** for end-user, it doesn't exclude user folders from scanning, so his files will be scanned and the results will be listed in an admin UI as usual.
 :::

 <span class="notranslate">**Proactive Defense**</span>